 Some algorithms help to check that.
 Like – CRC (Cyclic redundancy check), Checksum, Bit Parity, etc.

-Explanation – In the above image, Data is encoded into the manchester encoding form according to the clock pulse.
+Explanation – In the below image, Data is encoded into the manchester encoding form according to the clock pulse.

-OSI Model is the basic model that acts as the reference model for implementation of the network or designing of the network into the real world.
+OSI Model is the basic model that acts as the reference model for the implementation of the network or designing of the network in the real world.

 There is the same model that is implemented in the real world called TCP/IP model with the layers stated in the OSI model.
 In this, various algorithms help in the transmission of data from a host to the destination.